-This proxy statement is being first sent to shareholders on or about , 2008.
+This proxy statement is being first sent to shareholders on or about August 5, 2008.
 The Company requests your proxy and will pay all of the costs associated with asking for shareholder proxies for the Special Meeting.
 In addition to the use of the mail, proxies may be solicited by the Company's Directors, officers and employees by personal interview, telephone or otherwise.
 Directors, officers and employees will not be additionally compensated, but may be reimbursed for out-of-pocket expenses in connection with solicitation.
-Arrangements also will be made with brokerage houses and other custodians, nominees and fiduciaries for the forwarding of solicitation material to the beneficial owners of shares held in street name, and the Company will reimburse custodians, nominees and fiduciaries for reasonable out-of-pocket expenses in connection with the forwarding of solicitation material a proxy solicitation firm to assist in the solicitation of proxies and will bear all reasonable solicitation fees and expenses associated with such retention.
+Arrangements also will be made with brokerage houses and other custodians, nominees and fiduciaries for the forwarding of solicitation material to the beneficial owners of shares held in street name, and the Company will reimburse custodians, nominees and fiduciaries for reasonable out-of-pocket expenses in connection with the forwarding of solicitation material.
+The Company has retained The Altman Group, a firm that specializes in proxy solicitation, to assist in the solicitation of proxies for the Special Meeting for a fee of approximately \$6,000 plus reasonable out-of-pocket expenses.

-Unitil will furnish without charge to any shareholder entitled to vote and to any beneficial owner of shares entitled to be voted at the Special Meeting, to be held , 2008, a copy of its annual report on Form 10-K, including financial statements and schedules thereto, required to be filed with the Securities and Exchange Commission for the fiscal year ended December 31, 2007, upon written request to Mark H. Collin, Senior Vice President, Chief Financial Officer and Treasurer, Unitil Corporation, 6 Liberty Lane West, Hampton, New Hampshire 03842-1720.
+Unitil will furnish without charge to any shareholder entitled to vote and to any beneficial owner of shares entitled to be voted at the Special Meeting, to be held September 10, 2008, a copy of its annual report on Form 10-K, including financial statements and schedules thereto, required to be filed with the Securities and Exchange Commission for the fiscal year ended December 31, 2007, upon written request to Mark H. Collin, Senior Vice President, Chief Financial Officer and Treasurer, Unitil Corporation, 6 Liberty Lane West, Hampton, New Hampshire 03842-1720.